-- So, your cases and other parts are 3D printed.
+- So, some of your parts are 3D printed.
 Will they melt in my car/won’t they break super easy?

 - You’re right that that’s the case for a lot of 3D printed objects.
 That’s because the typical material for 3D prints, PLA, has a low glass point.
 While that makes it easy to print with, it makes it completely inappropriate for anything anyone should market to a musician (in my opinion at least).

-- My cases are made from ABS, which is the same material most commercial products use.
+- Anything 3D printed I sell is made from ABS, which is the same material most commercial products use.
 It’s much more durable and heat resistant, so if you’re on tour and stow one of these in the car it’ll be fine.
-I also acetone smooth them to make them shiny, but this also improves strength, so it’ll take a decent beating too.

 - Cool!
-These are open source, so you’ll share your 3D print files, right?
+So you’ll share your 3D print files, right?

 - This is just a branding thing.
 If you couldn’t tell I have some strong opinions about using 3D printed stuff for music gear and frankly I hate the idea of something that looks like mine being printed/assembled at a quality that isn’t up to my standards.